X

 Parents/families can be instrumental in providing support and assistance to their students.
 By listening to your student, you can be a sounding board for them, providing support and perspective.
 You can help your student understand their role in the process and empower them to positively impact the situation.

-If your student is looking for additional information regarding roommate communication, please refer them to the Residence Hall Director/Assistant Director.
+If your student is looking for additional information regarding roommate communication, please refer them to the Resident Assistant.

 We hope that these tips will help you to have more complete communication with your student and provide assistance in initiating a solution to roommate conflict, should it arise.
 If you have any questions, concerns or feedback, please contact the Residential Life Office.

-Throughout the academic year, the College closes to residential students.
-During this period, residential students are asked to vacate the residence halls.
-Prior to vacating, residential students are asked to close and lock windows, leave blinds down and open if they don't live on ground floors, lower heat, unplug appliances, take out their garbage, and carefully consider the items that they will need to take with them.
+Throughout the academic year, residence halls may close during certain break periods.
+Please visit the ResLife Calendar page to be aware of upcoming breaks.
+Prior to vacating during longer breaks, residential students are asked to close and lock windows, leave blinds down and open if they don't live on ground floors, lower heat, unplug appliances, take out their garbage, and carefully consider the items that they will need to take with them.

 Student Conduct Process